 What is the relevance of Ecuador for Schlumberger in Latin America?

 Currently, Schlumberger is operating in more than 12 countries in Latin America.
 Working in these countries creates synergies and similarities in the ways we work, especially in relation to the reservoir types and operational characteristics.
 These synergies and similarities foster an exchange of technical knowledge and expertise from different regions.
-The experience Schlumberger has in Colombia and Mexico from the development of mature fields is being transferred to Ecuador.
+The experience Schlumberger has in Colombia and Mexico on the development of mature fields is being transferred to Ecuador.
 We have developed fantastic expertise in deepwater operations in Brazil, which can be introduced to new markets in the region and globally.
 From another aspect, Ecuador’s reservoirs present a wide variety of opportunities for technology and technical development, aimed to maximize production in mature fields, maintain efficiency, and increase the recovery factor.
 Having said that, this is definitely a market that cannot be ignored; it has a great potential for continued development and growth.

 What are Schlumberger’s future investments in mature fields and key aspects of the contract signed with the government?

-Schlumberger is the world’s leading oilfield service company, and provides technology and services to support key or fundamental processes in the exploration and production (E&P) industry.
+Schlumberger is the world’s leading oilfield service company, and provides technology and services to support key or fundamental processes in the exploration and production industry.
 Wherever Schlumberger operates, we behave as a leader in oilfield services.
 Our long presence and commitment to Ecuador’s oil industry continues as we invest in technological applications, field studies, and the development of processes, and these are all relevant to our ambitions in the country.
 In other words, Schlumberger is investing in technology and will continue to support the country over the years to come.
 Our new contract is a fundamental element of this goal.

 Schlumberger has a committed investment of $1.2 billion.
 This amount may increase depending on the results of the enhanced oil recovery (EOR) projects that we will pilot first.
 We will evaluate the results before deciding on the final investment amount.